jackcpennington/website/content/project/fifa21_classification/index.md

 There we have a 94% accuracy for predicting Forwards, Midfielder, Defenders and Goalkeepers

 ## Conclusions
-* I have built a classifer that can predict FIFA21 players positions based on their stats, with an accuracy of 87%
+* I have built a classifer that can predict FIFA 21 players positions based on their stats, with an accuracy of 87%
 * These could adapted for real life to help managers choose the best players for positions suited to them
-    * Could perform test for each trait. e.g.g shooting/dribbilin/heading
+    * Could perform test for each trait. e.g. shooting/dribbling/heading
     * Collect the results and input into the model

-# Further work
+## Further work
 * Further work could include creating a Neaural Network in Tensorflow, which may increase the accuracy.
 * Could look at increasing the dataset wby combining with FIFA 20, FIFA 19 player datasets